istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

 Simply installing the new revision has no impact on the existing proxies.
-To upgrade these, configure them to point to the new control plane.
+To upgrade these, you must configure them to point to the new control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.

-To upgrade the namespace `test-ns`, relabel it to point to the canary revision: `kubectl label namespace default istio-injection- istio.io/rev=canary`.
-Note the removal of the `istio-injection` label, which takes precedence over the `istio.io/rev` label for backwards compatibility.
+To upgrade the namespace `test-ns`, relabel it to point to the canary revision:

+{{< text bash >}}
+$ kubectl label namespace default istio-injection- istio.io/rev=canary
+{{< /text >}}

+Note that the above command is also removing the `istio-injection` label because otherwise it would take precedence over the `istio.io/rev` label (for backward compatibility).

-After the namespace updates, restart the pods to trigger a re-injection.
-One way to do this is using `kubectl rollout restart deployment -n test-ns`.
+After the namespace updates, you need to restart the pods to trigger re-injection.
+One way to do this is using:

+{{< text bash >}}
+$ kubectl rollout restart deployment -n test-ns
+{{< /text >}}

-When the pod is re-injected, it will be configured to point to the `istiod-canary` control plane.
+When the pods are re-injected, they will be configured to point to the `istiod-canary` control plane.
 You can verify this by looking at the pod labels.

-For example, `kubectl get pods -n test-ns -l istio.io/rev=canary` will show all pods using the `canary` revision.
+For example, the following command will show all the pods using the `canary` revision:

+{{< text bash >}}
+$ kubectl get pods -n test-ns -l istio.io/rev=canary
+{{< /text >}}

 ## In place upgrades